Win £10,000 for free with Fantasy5 by picking the best players for Gameweek 16

 Competition is limited to one entry per person per round.
 Full terms and conditions are here.

-The FFS Challenge has had two rounds since the last article – the midweek Gameweek 14 fixtures, followed by Gameweek 15 at the weekend.
-Here is the current mini-league table:
+The FFS Challenge has had four rounds – here is the current mini-league table:

+As mentioned on Tuesday’s round-up piece, nobody got any right for Gameweek 15, as some of the most popular picks were either injured or rotated.
+Names such as Ivan Toney, Emerson Royal and Emile Smith Rowe missed out, with just cameo appearances from Jamie Vardy and Pierre-Emerick Aubameyang.
+The only players to exceed their target were Shandon Baptiste, Ezri Konsa, Fred, Demarai Gray, Kieran Tierney, Ben Davies and Davinson Sanchez.

 ENTER YOUR OWN FANTASY5 TEAM HERE